Corentin-cott/Datapack-Cobblemon-RLM/README.md

 ### List of Fakemon planned to be added :
 - Delphox RLM-Form
-- Mareep
+- Mareep RLM-Form
-- Flaafy
+- Flaafy RLM-Form
-- Ampharos
+- Ampharos RLM-Form

 ## 🦦 How to install it ?